-Following his success as an up-and-coming writer with Sketches by Boz, Charles Dickens was asked to contribute to a new project by the publishers Chapman and Hall.
+Following his success as an up-and-coming writer with a series of newspaper sketches (collated as Sketches by Boz), Charles Dickens was asked to contribute to a new project by the publishers Chapman and Hall.
 The firm had recently had success with the Squib Annual of Poetry, Politics, and Personalities by the illustrator Robert Seymour.
+Seymour had a new idea he termed the Nimrod Club, revolving around a group of Cockney sportsmen, and the mishaps they get up to.
+Seymour would illustrate the new work and Chapman and Hall wanted Dickens to write the narrative.
+Dickens agreed to write for the project, although changed some of Seymour’s original ideas.

-Seymour had an idea for a new book based on the exploits of a group of cockney sportsman which he would illustrate and Dickens write some narrative.
-Dickens was interested but suggested that the characters be a group of men travelling the country on adventures and would appear in monthly episodes.
-Chapman and Hall like Dickens’s idea and he wrote the first two installments which were illustrated by Seymour.
-However, by the third episode, said to be crushed that his original concept had not been adopted, Seymour committed suicide.
-To extend his researches into the quaint and curious phenomena of life, he suggests that he and three other ‘Pickwickians’ (Nathaniel Winkle, Augustus Snodgrass, and Tracy Tupman) should make journeys to places remote from London and report on their findings to the other members of the club.
+The Pickwick Papers is a sequence of loosely-related adventures revolving around a small group of gentlemen travelling around southern England in the 1820’s.
+The novel’s main character, Samuel Pickwick, is a kind and wealthy old gentleman, and the founder and perpetual president of the Pickwick Club.
+To extend his research into the quaint and curious phenomena of life, he suggests that he and three other ‘Pickwickians’ (Nathaniel Winkle, Augustus Snodgrass, and Tracy Tupman) should make journeys to places remote from London and report on their findings to the other members of the club.
 Later on in the serial Charles Dickens introduced the character of the comic cockney Sam Weller as a personal servant to Samuel Pickwick, and with his own take on the adventures.